Checkmarx/2ms/README.md

 The tool checks the content using a series of rules that are designed to identify a wide range of sensitive items such as AWS access token, Bitbucket Client ID, GitHub PAT etc. For a complete list of rules, see [docs/list-of-rules.md](docs/list-of-rules.md).

+Additionally, the tool incorporates a scoring system based on the Common Vulnerability Scoring System (CVSS) to help prioritize remediation efforts.

 # Installation

 The following sections explain how to install 2ms using the following methods: